Having a university degree is not an exclusive condition for obtaining massive success -- or earning seven figures either.

 What Can We Learn from Evan Williams?

-You can always change professions — and that is nothing to be ashamed of.
-Being a marketer didn’t stop Evan to becoming a code developer, or one of the greatest entrepreneurs the technology industry has seen.
+You can always change professions -- and that is nothing to be ashamed of.
+Being a marketer didn’t stop Evan from becoming a code developer, or one of the greatest entrepreneurs the technology industry has seen.

-Pursuing your vision is a matter of choice — you can either stick to the wrong path to avoid being ashamed by your family, coworkers, or fearing you’ll fail — or listen to your heart and work hard toward achieving your dream, no matter what other people say. .
+Pursuing your vision is a matter of choice -- you can either stick to the wrong path to avoid being ashamed by your family or coworkers or fearing you’ll fail -- or listen to your heart and work hard toward achieving your dream, no matter what other people say.

 Achieving your vision is a matter of determination and not giving up.

-She became one of the greatest cookbook authors and food show hosts, spreading her career into representing food brands and sharing her recipes on their food boxes.
-In 2005, she launched her own food and lifestyle magazine — Every Day with Rachel Ray.
+She became one of the greatest cookbook authors and food show hosts, spreading her career by representing food brands and sharing her recipes on their food boxes.
+In 2005, she launched her own food and lifestyle magazine -- Every Day with Rachel Ray.
 (Yes, it rhymes!)

 What Can We Learn from Rachel Ray?

 Don’t let go of the things you love the most.
-Even when people think that you can’t make profit of your passion, leave some time to enjoy and develop it.
+Even when people think that you can’t make a profit from your passion, leave some time to enjoy and develop it.
 Learn to seize every opportunity given.